-Algoma offers a variety of services to help students be succeed at university.
-Below is a list of some of the academic services you can access at Algoma.
+Algoma offers a variety of services to help students succeed at university.
+The following is a list of some of the academic services you can access at Algoma.

-Academic Advising.
-An Anishinaabe Student Advisor is available to help students with the transition to university.
+Academic advising is available.
+An Anishinaabe Student Advisor helps students with the transition to university.
 Student Services Advisors help students figure out program requirements, outline support services, assist with course selection and answer other questions that arise.

 The Learning Centre and Disability Services Office is a hub for academic and disability services on campus.
-You can find resources to help reach your academic potential, ensure your success, and help you to address and overcome any challenges you might face at university.
-These resources include writing labs, exam accommodation, tutoring, note-taking, and student success workshops.
+You can find resources to help you reach your academic potential, ensure your success and address and overcome any challenges you might face at university.
+These resources include writing labs, exam accommodation, tutoring, note-taking and student success workshops.

 Co-op and Career Planning Services offers assistance finding student jobs and post-graduation careers.
-Careers Services provides career planning advice and assistance with cover letters, resume writing and interview skills.
+Career Services provides career planning advice and assistance with cover letters, resumé-writing and interview skills.